Quasi-isometric rigidity of three manifold groups: Prescription of subgroups up to finite index

 \subsection{Graph of groups structure with prescribed vertex groups}

 We now use the previous results to ``choose'' the vertex and edge groups in a graph of groups.

 \begin{proposition} Let $G$ be a finitely generated group.
-We assume that $G$ is the fundamental group of a finite graph of groups $\GGG=(\G,\{G_v\},\{G_e\}, j_e: G_e\hookrightarrow G_{t(e)})$ with the following properties: \begin{enumerate}[(i)] \item The set of vertices admits a partition $V(\G)= A\sqcup B$ into two types. \begin{enumerate} \item To a vertex of type $A$ corresponds a group $G_v$ which admits a paring $(G_v,\PP_v)$ containing the adjacent edge groups and which has the deep residually finite Dehn fillings property (*). \item To a vertex of type $B$ corresponds a group $G_v$ such that any finite index subgroup of an adjacent edge group is separable in $G_v$. \end{enumerate} \item No edge has both extremities in $B$. \end{enumerate}
+We assume that $G$ is the fundamental group of a finite graph of groups $\GGG=(\G,\{G_v\},\{G_e\}, j_e: G_e\hookrightarrow G_{t(e)})$ with the following properties: \begin{enumerate}[(i)] \item The set of vertices admits a partition $V(\G)= A\sqcup B$ into two types. \begin{enumerate} \item To a vertex of type $A$ corresponds a group $G_v$ which admits a paring $(G_v,\PP_v)$ containing the adjacent edge groups and which has the deep residually finite Dehn fillings property ($\ast$). \item To a vertex of type $B$ corresponds a group $G_v$ such that any finite index subgroup of an adjacent edge group is separable in $G_v$. \end{enumerate} \item No edge has both extremities in $B$. \end{enumerate}

-Given a finite index subgroup $H_v<G_v$ (resp. $H_e<G_e$) for each vertex group $G_v$ (resp. edge group $G_e$), $G$ contains a normal finite index subgroup $G'$ which is the fundamental group of a finite graph of groups $\GGG'=(\G',\{G_v'\},\{G_e'\}, G_e'\hookrightarrow G_{t(e)}')$ with the following properties. \ben \item Vertex groups are conjugate (within $G$) to finite-index subgroups of $H_v$. \item Edge groups are conjugate (within $G$) to finite-index subgroups of $H_e$. \een If two edge-groups are commensurable in a vertex group $G_v$, then they are equal in $G_v'$ (this can only happen to type B vertices). \end{proposition}
+Given a finite index subgroup $H_v<G_v$ (resp. $H_e<G_e$) for each vertex group $G_v$ (resp. edge group $G_e$), $G$ contains a normal finite index subgroup $G'$ which {inherits from $\GGG$ a finite graph of groups structure} $\GGG'=(\G',\{G_w'\},\{G_f'\}, G_f'\hookrightarrow G_{t(f)}')$ with the following properties. \ben \item Vertex groups are conjugate (within $G$) to {finite index} subgroups of $H_v$. \item Edge groups are conjugate (within $G$) to {finite index} subgroups of $H_e$. \item {For a type B vertex $w$ of ${\mathcal G}'$, if two adjacent edge groups are commensurable, then they are equal.} \een